20_04

 The Spirit is the Paraclete — the one called alongside, the Advocate, the Helper, the Comforter.
 All of these translations of the Greek Parakletos are partial because no single word in any language captures the full range of what the Spirit does in the soul that receives Him.
 He intercedes when we cannot pray.
 He teaches when we cannot understand.
 He strengthens when we cannot endure.
 He convicts when we will not repent.
 He consoles when nothing else can reach the grief that lies deepest.

-The gifts of the Holy Spirit — wisdom, understanding, counsel, fortitude, knowledge, piety, fear of the Lord — are not spiritual ornaments.
-They are the capacities the soul needs to live the life of the Resurrection in the conditions of ordinary existence: in the workplace, the family, the parish, the daily decisions that no one else sees and that constitute the fabric of a life offered to God.
+The gifts of the Holy Spirit — wisdom, understanding, counsel, fortitude, knowledge, piety, fear of the Lord — are the capacities the soul needs to live the life of the Resurrection in the conditions of ordinary existence: in the workplace, the family, the parish, the daily decisions that no one else sees and that constitute the fabric of a life offered to God.

 The Church does not wait until Pentecost Sunday to invoke the Spirit.
 She invokes Him at every Mass — in the epiclesis, the prayer over the gifts in which the priest extends his hands over the bread and wine and calls down the Spirit to transform them into the Body and Blood of Christ.
-Before Christ becomes present on the altar, the Spirit is invoked.
 The Eucharist is the work of the Spirit.
 The Spirit is the soul of the Eucharist.

-The Second Sunday of Easter has borne the title Divine Mercy Sunday since its promulgation by St. John Paul II at the canonisation of St. Faustina Kowalska on 30 April 2000 — one of the great acts of his pontificate and one of the most theologically concentrated gifts of the modern Church to the faithful.
+The Second Sunday of Easter has borne the title Divine Mercy Sunday since its promulgation by St. John Paul II at the canonisation of St. Faustina Kowalska on 30 April 2000.

 The feast is rooted in the mystical experience of St. Maria Faustina Kowalska (1905–1938), a Polish religious who received in visions from the Risen Christ a message she was to carry to the world: that the divine mercy — the love of God poured out in the Blood and Water that flowed from the pierced side of Christ on the Cross — is available to every soul without exception, and that the sole condition for receiving it is the trust that makes a person willing to receive what God is infinitely willing to give.